weberlab-at-mcgill/Workshop1/README.md

 ### Clone this github repo.
 # Part 2 (2hrs)
-In this part of the tutorial we will compute contact probability or P(s) curves for many organisms across the tree of life.
+In this part of the workshop we will compute contact probability or P(s) curves for many organisms across the tree of life.

 Use the data here:
 https://zenodo.org/record/8040563.